- WAYS TO LEARN

-Although online video is nothing new, the amount of video being watched has absolutely exploded over the last year.
-According to Google, the amount of time spent watching YouTube videos has increased 60% in the last twelve months.
+Although online video is nothing new, the amount of videos being watched has absolutely exploded over the last year.
+According to Google, the amount of time spent watching YouTube videos has increased by 60% in the last twelve months.
 And with both Facebook and Snapchat aggressively rolling out new initiatives related to video, it’s safe to say this is a trend that will only continue to grow.

-While people are spending a significant amount of time watching video on devices of all sizes, only a small amount of businesses are taking advantage of this channel.
+While people are spending a significant amount of time watching videos on devices of all sizes, only a small amount of businesses are taking advantage of this channel.
 The most common reason businesses are hesitant to commit to video is they think it’s going to consume too many resources.
 There is definitely some merit to that belief.
 But at the same time, it’s easier than ever to shoot quality videos.

 So whether you’re still on the fence about being able to use video for your business or want to know more about what it takes to get the ball rolling, we have some very useful video marketing tips we want to share:

 There are a few businesses like Dollar Shave Club that have managed to hit it big with a single viral video.
 There’s nothing wrong with shooting for the stars with video marketing efforts.
 That being said, most businesses are going to get more value out of consistently producing solid videos instead of putting all their efforts into trying to produce a single breakout hit.
 This is where strategy plays an important role.
 For videos on YouTube or other social sites, you’ll get more mileage out of providing education, entertainment, or another form of value.
 Then when visitors come to your site, you can put videos on your landing pages that focus directly on pitching your products or services.